eternitywall/blog.eternitywall.com/_posts/2018-03-14-electrum-timestamp-plugin-launch.md

 Sign and broadcast the transaction (click on `Sign`, then `Broadcast`)

+*Note:* the hash value in the red box is the Merkle root resulting from the hashes of the files along with nonces to guarantee extra privacy.

 ## Check the timestamps history

 Click on `Tools -> Timestamps…`, the file now is an pending state.